Rep. Waltz on Medal of Honor for Alwyn Cashe: 'a No-Brainer'

 On October 17, 2005, his Bradley Armored Fighting Vehicle struck an improvised bomb and erupted in flames.
 Riding in the gunner’s position, Cashe was drenched in fuel, but only slightly injured.

-He crawled down the gunner’s hatch to and helped the driver, who was burned, escape.
+He crawled down the gunner’s hatch and helped the driver, who was burned, escape.
 But there were still six soldiers inside the burning vehicle.
 The squad leader inside managed to open the hatch door and Cashe rushed back to the vehicle and began pulling out soldiers.

 Even as he caught on fire, Cashe continued running back to the vehicle again and again to pull his soldiers out.